 Who are your competitors and what is your competitive advantage?

 We believe in positive collaboration rather than negative competition.
 Our technical expertise, inhouse manufacturing enable us to collaborate and serve the industry as well as serve a market, that’s been neglected far too long.

 What is your larger goal or vision for UNNISHAA?

 We want ourselves to be identified as the most Authentic, Aesthetic, Attractive yet Affordable brand available in the market.

 What expansion plans are you looking for in the next 5 years, next 10 years, and in the next 25 years?

 I’ve seen the wrong side of life a little too early.
 So, I believe in Performing every day, rather than projecting.
 One step at a time.

-My Dream for Unnishaa is too big to be described in few words.
+My Dream for Unnishaa is too big to be described in a few words.
 I just hope to be able to drive it until that point, soon.
 And then I will talk.

 Do you consider yourself successful and by what means do you measure success?

 Success is a very delusional parameter.
 Sometimes it means Money, sometimes spirit of freedom.
 Its highly situational dynamics.
-For me Success means along with my financial and emotional Independence, if I’m able to create a difference to a few more lives without offering them charity, and inspiring them to do the same to the lesser fortunate than them, is SUCCESS.
+For me, Success means along with my financial and emotional Independence, if I’m able to create a difference to a few more lives without offering them charity, and inspiring them to do the same to the lesser fortunate than them, is SUCCESS.
 For me, it’s more like a chain reaction where I act as a catalyst.